-Thank you for your flexibility and ongoing support of safety measures that allow our students to continue to learn.
+Thank you for your flexibility and ongoing support of safety measures that to learn. t allow our students to continue

 Respectfully,

 [Principal Name and Contact Information]

-C 1

-(INCA ı anı 'act ι ΔττΔr

-$\overline{}$ יסטכ COLIC .uct I Letter

-[School Letterhead]
+Close Contact Letter [School Letterhead]

+[Date]

-[Date] Dear Parents/Guardian of (student name)
+Dear Parents/Guardian of (student name):

-This letter is to inform you that your child has been identified as a close contact to an individual who has tested positive for COVID-19 during the infectious period.
-A close contact is defined as someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period.
-The last date of known exposure was [date].
+This letter is to inform you that your child has been identified as a close cotested positive for COVID-19 during the infectious period.
+A close contact